YangWang92/overcoming-catastrophic/README.md

+# Clone from https://github.com/ariseff/overcoming-catastrophic and FIX bugs
-Fix bugs and adapt to tensorflow 1.12.0
+## CHANGE: Fix bugs and adapt to tensorflow 1.12.0

 This is an implementation of "Overcoming catastrophic forgetting in neural networks" (https://arxiv.org/abs/1612.00796) for supervised learning in TensorFlow.